Your Questions About Ohio Theft Laws Answered

 These can include a fine, jail or prison time, or both.

-A defense attorney can help you understand the charges against you, potential penalties, and defense strategies.
+If you are facing a theft charge in Ohio, an experieced theft crime lawyer at Gounaris Abboud, LPA can help you understand the charges against you, potential penalties, and defense strategies.

 OHIO THEFT LAWS FAQ